XanderStrike/GazelleUI/readme.md

 ## Installation

+If you've got it, [Docker](https://www.docker.com/) is the best way to run GazelleUI.

+    docker create \
+      --name=gazelleui \
+      --restart always \
+      -v <path to watchfolder>:/torrents \
+      -e PGID=1000 -e PUID=1000  \
+      -e TZ=America/Los_Angeles \
+      -p 2020:2020 \
+      xanderstrike/gazelleui

+* Set the watchfolder to a directory watched by your torrent client
+* PGID and PUID can be found by running `id` in a terminal
+* Timezone is your timezone
+* Configure the port by setting `2020:2020` to `<your port>:2020`

+Run with:

+    docker start gazelleui

+### Without Docker or for Development

 GazelleUI is designed with seedboxes in mind.
 These instructions are for Ubuntu, but it'll run on most any linux or osx box.

 Download or clone this repository.